 - Set realistic sales targets.
 Your key performance indicators (KPIs) need to be not only challenging but also achievable.
 It can be hard to find the right balance at first but as you continue setting goals, you’ll have a better understanding of what is feasible within a particular timeframe and what isn’t.

 There are different sales techniques for achieving (and beating) sales targets.
-While you can argue which of these techniques is more effective, the TOMMIE principle covers six fundamental qualities that help achieve tangible success in business.
+While you can argue which of these techniques is more effective, the TOMMIE principle covers six fundamental qualities that every salesperson should have (or at least try to develop).

-No matter what technique you’ll choose, being trusted, organized, motivated, mature, interested, and effective will still be relevant.
+No matter what sales method you use in your day-to-day job, being trusted, organized, motivated, mature, interested, and effective will still be relevant.

 Which of these qualities do you think is the most important one?